addhe/areai/docs/api_reference.md

-# API Reference for Auto Reply Email System
+# Referensi API untuk Sistem Balas Email Otomatis

 This document provides a comprehensive reference for all APIs available in the Auto Reply Email system, including Cloud Functions, internal modules, and external integrations.